Message from the Cabinet Secretary for NHS Recovery, Health and Social Care

 I am proud of the progress made by NHSScotland in ensuring the fair and effective management of staff through our Staff Governance Standard.
 These standards are so important that they are enshrined in Scottish law and underpin all of the workforce policies that support staff.

-I understand that it was with continuous improvement in mind, that my predecessors, Jeane Freeman and Humza Yousaf, fully embraced and supported this programme of work.
+I understand that it was with continuous improvement in mind, that my predecessors, Jeane Freeman, Humza Yousaf and Michael Matheson fully embraced and supported this programme of work.
 This commenced with the Scottish Workforce and Staff Governance Committee (SWAG) recommendation that the NHSScotland Partnership Information Network (PIN) Policies be reviewed, in partnership, under a ‘Once for Scotland’ approach.

 I wholeheartedly agree that this approach ensures that all NHSScotland staff are treated fairly and consistently, under one set of policies and processes.
 Furthermore, these policies support the NHSScotland values, meet legal requirements, and champion best employment practice.